 For two decades, I’ve worked as a comedy producer, writer, mentor, and fierce advocate for Diversity and Inclusion at the infamous and legendary Second City comedy theatre.
 My former work title is a bit complex – Director of Diversity Talent and Inclusion Development.
 The key word is inclusion.
-I open doors, increase access and improve talent representation by producing 20+ sketch comedy revues, and festivals and recruiting talent from all over the 50 United states.
+I open doors, increase access and improve talent representation by producing 20+ sketch comedy revues, and festivals and recruiting talent from all over the fifty United States.
 My secret sauce?
 I teach, mentor, and build creative tribes, and thrive for community and transformation.

 Improv Abroad